 - Simply excuse yourself when leaving the table; you don’t need to share why.

 - Leave a bite of food on the plate.
-It shows that you enjoyed the meal where a clean plate can send the message that you are still hungry or that the portion size was perhaps not enough.
+It shows that you enjoyed the meal whereas a clean plate can send the message that you are still hungry or that the portion size was perhaps not enough.

 - Wait until the host sits and begins eating to do the same.
 If you’re in a group, wait until everyone receives their food to begin eating.
 Do not ask if it’s “okay” to start eating when your plate is set down, but if permission is given without question, it’s appropriate to do so.